-Stainless Steel (SST) in a hydrogen atmosphere and welding are common metal joining techniques we use every day at Altair Technologies.
-Stainless is a low vapor pressure material and is frequently used in very high vacuum applications.
-The heating of SST causes Chromium Oxide to form at the surface of SST components.
+Furnace Brazing Stainless Steel (SST) in a hydrogen atmosphere and welding are common metal joining techniques we use every day at Altair Technologies.
+Unlike mild steel, SST is a low vapor pressure material and is frequently used in very high vacuum applications.
+The heating of SST causes Chromium Oxide to form on the surfaces of stainless components.
 This creates a poor wetting surface that prevents braze filler-alloys from flowing uniformly.
 We do not employe torch brazing or use brazing rods at Altair, we are 100% dedicated to furnace brazing SST in wet or dry hydrogen environments.

-The decision to braze in “wet” or “dry” Hydrogen can depend on a few important aspects such as the base or substrate materials being used and/or the filler alloy type, as well as the application or performance requirements.
-In cases where the removal of oxides is predominantly important or necessary, dry Hydrogen is used and if the user is more concerned with the removal of hydrocarbon contaminants, it is advisable to braze in wet Hydrogen.
+The decision to furnace braze in “wet” or “dry” Hydrogen can depend on a few important aspects such as the base metal or substrate materials being used and/or the filler alloy type, as well as the application or performance requirements.
+In cases where the removal of oxides is predominantly important or necessary, dry Hydrogen brazing is used and if the user is more concerned with the removal of hydrocarbon contaminants, it is advisable to braze in wet Hydrogen.

 The chart below shows the temperature and/or dew point where the native oxides for various metals can be reduced [dew points below -60 °C are not achievable) [Source: Based on Bredzs, N., and C. C. Tennenhouse, 1970, Metal-metal oxide equilibria in pure hydrogen atmosphere, Welding Journal 49(5): 189-s-193-s].